Makeroni/BlindColourBot/README.md

 ### Import MySQL Database:

-1. Create MySQL database in your MySQL databse engine:
+1. Create MySQL database in your MySQL database engine:

 ```
 CREATE DATABASE IF NOT EXISTS DALTONIC_BOT;